Lstedmanfalls/terraform-aws-fibonnaci-modules/modules/ecr/README.md

 # ECR Module
-- Creates an aws docker container registry
+- Creates a private aws docker container repository
 - See the registry / main.tf for the required inputs